ZKNoxHQ/blog/posts/ETHFALCON.md

 Note:

-- the inflated ETHFALCON key size comes from a precomputation of Decompress+NTT form of the public key.
+- The public key and the signature in ETHFALCON are decompressed in order to reduce the verification cost.
+This increases the size of public key and signature, compared with FALCON.

-- the large key size of ETHDILITHIUM comes from a precomputation of the expand+NTT form of the public key.
+- The large size of ETHDILITHIUM public key and signature comes from a precomputation of the public key and signature expanding and a NTT representation of one short element.

 ## Results

 ### Benchmarks

 The table below summarizes implementation results.
-While ETHFALCON is mature, WIP algorithms still have significant room for gas cost optimization.
+While ETHFALCON has been optimized, there is room for improvements in terms of gas saving.

 | Function                   | Description               | Gas Cost | Test Status |
 |----------------------------|---------------------------|----------|-------------|